 Mandatory treatment program

-Any OVI charge for an accident in which someone was injured or killed can be prosecuted as a first-degree felony and may result in a minimum sentence of 10 years in jail.
+Any OVI charge for an accident in which someone was injured or killed can be prosecuted as a first-degree felony and may result in a minimum sentence of 10 years.

 Ohio Marijuana Driving Laws